TruStory/protocol-docs/how-it-works.md

 **Agree an Argument**
 - Stake required: 10 TruStake
 - Period: 7 days
-- Interest earned: 100 uTruStake *(split equally between Argument creator and Agree giver)*
+- Interest earned: 100 uTruStake (i.e. 0.1 TruStake) *(split equally between Argument creator and Agree giver)*

 _NOTE: In the future, we may allow users to pick stake amounts and period._